juxhouse/bela-resources/GettingStarted.md

 Right click on the diagram and choose the “Create element” option from the menu.

-Enter the name, type, and description of the element on the upper-right details pane.
+Enter the name, type, and description of the element on the upper-right details .

 This time, choose “package” as the type.